Code-Institute-Submissions/Tomazdo10-Memory--Games/Readme.md

 * Who made  the game so it can be contacted

 ### Design Choices
-The of the game was made more for the children to enjoy the game.
-The following design choices where made with this in mind:
+ The design of the game was more for children to enyoj.
+Design of the choices wher made with this in mind:

- *
+#### Icons

+* All icons where chosen for the obvious meaning purpose so they can be understod by everyone

+#### Colours

+* The primary choices of goldenrod colour for the logo, title and text where chosen because they have a clear aspect while contrasting each other well.